palf/haskell-sdl2-examples/README.md

 * Lesson 12 - a coloured window that changes when pressing any of Q, W, E, A, S, D
 * Lesson 13 - press 'w' and 's' to fade in or out the foreground
 * Lesson 14 - a walking animation
+* Lesson 15 - an arrow that rotates with the Q, W, E, A and D keys